Ribcage pain includes any pain or discomfort in the area of the ribs.

 - How would you describe the pain?

-- Is it a sharp or stabbing sensation?
+- Is the pain sharp or stabbing?

 - Does it feel like pulling or grabbing?